ordina-jworks/ordina-jworks.github.io/_posts/2017-09-28-Testing-angular-with-karma.md

 There's even another benefit when using spy objects.
 The implementation (`returnValue` or `callFake`) can be changed at any time, even in the middle of a test!

-### Sidenotes
+### Issues with unit testing
 A side effect of using TestBed is when the component is loaded, the `ngOnInit`, `ngAfterViewInit`... lifecycle events are called automatically.
 This means you have less control over them.

 Getting all the imports, providers and declarations setup can be quite a struggle too.
-If there's any subcomponent in the HTML of the component you're testing, they should either be imported through a module or added in the declarations in the TestBed configuration.
+If there's any subcomponent in the HTML of the component you're testing, they should either be imported through a module or added in the declarations of the TestBed configuration.

-If the Angular router is used in the view of your class, `RouterTestingModule` can be imported instead of the `RouterModule` itself.
-The routes that are relevant can be defined in the `RouterTestingModule`:

-{% highlight coffeescript %}
-    imports: [RouterTestingModule.withRoutes([/*List mock routes here*/])]
-{% endhighlight %}

 If you don't feel like doing all that, you can also tell Angular to skip elements it doesn't know by adding `NO_ERRORS_SCHEMA` to the TestBed configuration:

 {% highlight coffeescript %}